joanvallve/yaml-schema-cpp/README.md

 - "derived": The input field can be a custom type deriving from a specified base class (see `_base`).
 - Custom types (new feature comming soon)

-If the type string ends with `[]`, the input field should be a sequence.
+If the type string ends with `[]`, the input field is specified to be a sequence.

 #### `_mandatory`
 A **bool** specifying if the input field is required or just optional.